ric3b0wl/obsidian-notebook_template/README.md

 ## How to use it
 1. git clone the repo
 2. open with obsidian
+3. delete git config `rm -rf .git` (to prevent accidently git push)
-3. setup remotly save for OneDrive(Personal), Dropbox, Webdax or AWS S3
+4. setup remotly save for OneDrive(Personal), Dropbox, Webdax or AWS S3
-4. Start taking notes!!!
+5. Start taking notes!!!